bruceravel/demeter/documentation/Athena/analysis/pca.rst

    :label: _fig-pcabasics

-Selecting one of the standards in the group list enables the :button:`Target transform` button.
+Selecting one of the standards in the group list enables the :button:`Target transform,light` button.
 Clicking it shows the result of the transform and displays the coefficients of the transform in the smaller text box.

 .. _fig-pcatt:
 .. figure:: ../../_images/pca_tt.png
    :target: ../_images/pca_tt.png
-   :width: 65%
    :align: center

    Performing a target transform against a data standard